The Last Bottle Oven Firing in the Potteries - August 1978

 The traditional skills of men who knew how to fire the final oven were recorded on paper, on tape and on film.
 This blog shows what went on in 1978.
 A unique record of a unique cultural event.
 A total of 11,707 visitors attended the firing event and subsequent sales events.

 The Final Firing was organised by 19 staff and 72 volunteers of the Gladstone Pottery Museum, Longton, Stoke-on-Trent.
 Some of them were youthful and full of energy.
-Others were elderly and highly skilled.
-All were enthusiastic and wanted to ensure that the expertise required to fire a traditional Potteries Bottle Oven was recorded for the benefit of future generations.
+Others were highly skilled yet quite elderly.
+All were enthusiastic and wanted to ensure that the expertise required to fire a traditional Potteries Bottle Oven was recorded on audio tape and on 35mm film for the benefit of future generations.

 "The first time in 20 years.
 The last time in history.
 A once and for all opportunity to witness an important reminder of our local heritage."